-This is exacerbated by the long acquisition cycles typically involved in developing such complex systems combined with inflexible contracting.
-These factors can limit the opportunity for innovation, and this will become an increasing problem as the rate of technological development accelerates, and opportunities for novel technologies arise.
+This is exacerbated by the long acquisition cycles typically involved in developing complex systems combined with inflexible contracting.
+These factors can limit the opportunity for innovation, and this will become an increasing problem as the rate of technological development accelerates and opportunities for novel technologies arise.
 Future warships need to be adaptable to allow for regular upgrades or changes to be made through life, to take advantage of the latest available technologies and avoid obsolescence while maintaining warfighting advantage.
 To achieve this, it will be necessary to challenge current practice and consider:

-Acquisition of warships is extremely challenging due to product complexity with limited opportunity for physical prototyping, combined with complex government procurement processes, political challenges ‘i.e. short term views driven by political cycles’, cost constraints, programme risks and the competitive environment.
-Procurement authorities want low risk and low cost but they need innovation to give their armed forces the best tools they can afford.
+Acquisition of warships is extremely challenging due to product complexity with limited opportunity for physical prototyping, combined with complex government procurement processes, political challenges, ‘i.e. short term views driven by political cycles’, cost constraints, programme risks and the competitive environment.
+Procurement authorities want low risk and low cost, but they need innovation to give their armed forces the best tools they can afford.
 How can they manage this tension?

-They need experienced programme management and engineering professionals, supported by a pragmatic and agile commercial function that can manage this complex risk environment in a way that does not make the programme unaffordable and allows for adoption of new technologies as late as possible.
-This may require decoupling of the platform from the mission systems to some degree, enabled by adaptable design, flexible and open infrastructure, modularity, and offboard systems.
+They need experienced programme management and engineering professionals, supported by a pragmatic and agile commercial function that can manage this complex risk environment in a way that does not make the programme unaffordable and allows for the adoption of new technologies as late as possible.
+This may require decoupling the platform from the mission systems to some degree, enabled by adaptable design, flexible and open infrastructure, modularity, and offboard systems.
 However, there needs to be a fundamental change to the procurement process to enable this.
 BMT is involved in naval procurement programmes across the globe, most significantly in the UK, USA, Canada, and Australia, each with slightly different objectives.
-Based on this experience and a recognition of the challenges outlined, the agile procurement model presented in figure 3 may offer several merits.
+Based on this experience and recognising the challenges outlined, the agile procurement model presented in figure 3 may offer several merits.